Airlines seek swift end to row over EU CO2 scheme

 But airlines and trade groups warned the row will create a competitive imbalance, with some airlines paying millions of dollars for their annual carbon costs and others not.

-"The major losers will be the EU and EU carriers," Simon McNamara, deputy director general of the European Regions Airline Association ERA.L, told an industry conference near London's Heathrow airport.
+"The major losers will be the EU and EU carriers," Simon McNamara, deputy director general of the European Regions Airline Association (ERA), told an industry conference near London's Heathrow airport.

 Aviation is the second biggest sector after power generation to be integrated into scheme, which started in 2005 and covers around half of the EU's CO2 emissions.